In Fond and Loving Memory

 Lauren's Sasha Soda Pop 2/19/2001 - 11/25/2016

 To say our Thanksgiving sucked in 2016 is an understatement.
 Sasha - who has been Lauren's best buddy since she was 2 and a half - she climbed in Lauren's lap as a puppy, and those two never looked back.
 I never had to worry about where Lauren was when she was outside, because Sasha was always there.
 Lauren would skip across the yard, and Sasha would be bunny hopping behind her.
 Two peas in a pod is the best way to describe it.

-Many a fun filled year passed until Sasha started developing a tumor this past spring.
+Many a fun filled year passed until Sasha started developing a tumor the spring of 2016.
 She went to the vet on a couple of different occasions, because we kept trying to see if it could be removed.
 It could be drained, but it rapidly became bigger and bigger.
 Our veterinarians couldn't/wouldn't risk her for surgery, because at her advanced age, her heart was just not healthy enough for it.
 The tumor had wrapped around her spine, and they feared one wrong move would either paralyze her, or that her heart was so bad she wouldn't wake up.
 We waited as long as we could, but the tumor began affecting her balance, causing her to fall and be in pain.
 Because of her health issues, pain medication wasn't an option as it would have caused her kidneys to fail.
 It began to be evident that to keep her here longer was just being selfish on our part.
 I am positive that Sasha bunny hopped all the way across the Rainbow Bridge, where she will watch over Lauren from on high.

 Hells Hollow's Jedda's Southern Song 1/04/2008 - 11/25/2016